fregante/webext-msg/readme.md

 - Manifest: v2 and v3
 - Contexts: All contexts

+Features:

+- Promise-based API
+- Avoids message handling boilerplate
+- Suggests a simple messaging pattern
+- Passes errors back to the sender

+What it doesn't have:

+- Type safety
+- Complexity

-This package is very barebones, it does not provide type safety, it just matches received messages to the handlers and is able to receive errors from the handlers.
-It's been in use by [Refined GitHub](https://github.com/refined-github/refined-github) for a long while.
+It's very barebones and it's been in use by [Refined GitHub](https://github.com/refined-github/refined-github) for a long while.

 ## Install